Cover Letters

 • If you have not been able to find a named contact, you could use ‘Dear Recruitment Manager’ or ‘Dear Recruiter’.

-• Check your spelling and get someone else to read it over.
+• Check your spelling and get someone else to review it.

 • Make the letter different each time.
 If you insert another company name, does the letter still read the same?
-If so, try to tailor your cover letter more.
+If so, tailor it more specifically to the firm - you may need to do further research.

 • Don’t start every sentence with “I”.